dazoakley/hocuspokus.net/_posts/2013-06-27-setting-up-spf-and-dkim-for-email-on-bytemark-symbiosis.markdown

 Now to edit `/etc/exim4/symbiosis.d/20-routers/10-dnslookup` to look like this:

-{% highlight text %}
+{% highlight conf %}
   # This router routes addresses that are not in local domains by doing a DNS
   # lookup on the domain name.
 The exclamation mark that appears in "domains = !
   # +local_domains" is a negating operator, that is, it can be read as "not".
 The
   # recipient's domain must not be one of those defined by "domainlist
   # local_domains" above for this router to be used.
   #
   # If the router is used, any domain that resolves to 0.0.0.0 or to a loopback
   # interface address (127.0.0.0/8) is treated as if it had no DNS entry.
 Note
   # that 0.0.0.0 is the same as 0.0.0.0/32, which is commonly treated as the
   # local host inside the network stack.
 It is not 0.0.0.0/0, the default route.
   # If the DNS lookup fails, no further routers are tried because of the no_more
   # setting, and consequently the address is unrouteable.

 dnslookup_dkim:
   debug_print = "R: dnslookup_dkim for $local_part@$domain"